dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/hello_dag.rst

 1. Solids can have **inputs** defined by instances of :py:class:`InputDefinition <dagster.InputDefinition>`.
-Inputs allow us to connect solids to each other, and gives dagster information about solids' dependencies (and, as we'll see later, optionally let dagster check the types of the inputs at runtime).
+Inputs allow us to connect solids to each other, and give dagster information about solids' dependencies on each other (and, as we'll see later, optionally let dagster check the types of the inputs at runtime).

 2. Solids' **dependencies** on each other are expressed by instances of :py:class:`DependencyDefinition <dagster.DependencyDefinition>`.